OpenGATE/opengate/docs/source/user_guide/user_guide_contrib.rst

 SPECT imaging systems
 ---------------------

-**Important Notice**: Please be aware that the models provided within the OpenGate toolkit are based on approximate simulations.
-Users are strongly encouraged to independently verify these models against empirical data to ensure their applicability and accuracy for specific use cases.
+**Important Notice**: The models provided within the OpenGate toolkit are based on approximate simulations.
+Users are strongly encouraged to independently verify these models against empirical data to confirm their accuracy and applicability to specific use cases.
+Validation efforts are ongoing.

-The following models are available:
+The following models are currently available:

-- GE Discovery 670 SPECT
+- **GE Discovery 670 SPECT**
-- Siemens Symbia Intevo Bold SPECT
+- **Siemens Symbia Intevo Bold SPECT**

+To set up these SPECT imaging systems in a simulation, use the following example.
+This script demonstrates configuring two GE Discovery and two Siemens Intevo systems with different collimator and crystal settings.

 .. code-block:: python